fanpu/DynPartition/README.md

 ## Report

-The detailed analysis of this framework is presented in the `Project Report.pdf` file.
+The detailed analysis of this framework is presented in [our paper](paper.pdf).

 ## Branches